hustcer/setup-nu/README.md

         nu -c "use nu/module.nu *; print (get-env 'ABC-XYZ' 'DEFAULT-ABC-XYZ')"
 ```

-You have to wrap the `nu` code in `nu -c ""`, and the nu version should above `0.65`, it's not perfect yet, However, this is the only way I found works.
-Please tell me if you find a better way and PRs are welcomed.
+You have to wrap the `nu` code in `nu -c ""`, and the nu version should be equal or above `0.65`, it's not perfect yet, However, this is the only way I found works.
+Please tell me if you found a better way and PRs are always welcomed.

 #### Others